jonklein/Psh/README.md

 ----------
 To run PshGP on a sample problem:

+    $ ./pshgp examples/gpsamples/cartcenter.pushgp

+or directly with Java command

-    $ java -jar target/psh-*.jar examples/gpsamples/intreg1.pushgp
+    $ java -jar target/psh-*.jar examples/gpsamples/cartcenter.pushgp

-This problem uses integer symbolic regression to solve the equation y = 12x^2 + 5.
+This problem uses integer symbolic regression to solve the equation `y = 12x^2 + 5`.
 Other sample problems are available, with descriptions, in `gpsamples/`.
-For example, `intreg2.pushgp` uses integer symbolic regression to solve the factorial function, and `regression1.pushgp` uses float symbolic regression to solve y = 12x^2 + 5.
+For example, `intreg2.pushgp` uses integer symbolic regression to solve the factorial function, and `regression1.pushgp` uses float symbolic regression to solve `y = 12x^2 + 5`.

 Using PshInspector
 ------------------
 PshInspector allows you to examine every step of a Psh program as it executes.
 To run PshInspector on a sample psh program:

-    $ java PshInspector pushsamples/exampleProgram1.push
+    $ ./pshinspector examples/pushsamples/exampleProgram1.push

 This push file runs the psh program `(2994 5 integer.+)` for 100 steps after pushing the inputs `44, 22, true, 17.76`.
 Other sample psh programs are available in `pushsamples/`.